ember-learn/deprecation-app/content/ember/v3/argument-less-helper-paren-less-invocation.md

 ---

 With [contextual helpers](https://emberjs.github.io/rfcs/0432-contextual-helpers.html)
-arriving in Ember, helpers, modifiers and components can increasing be thought of as first-class variables that can be passed around.
+arriving in Ember, helpers, modifiers and components can increasingly be thought of as first-class variables that can be passed around.

 Invoking a helper without arguments or parentheses in named argument positions